Stretch Wrap vs Shrink Wrap - What's the Difference?

 Stretch Wrap

-Hand Stretch Wrapping vs Machine Stretch Wrapping
+Hand Stretch Wrapping

 Machine wrap rolls are longer and wider than hand rolls and are applied with a pallet wrapping machine.
-Rolls of machine film can weigh over 100 pounds and range from 20" to 80" in width.
-Stretch wrappers are recommended if you are wrapping more than 15 loads per day as they help reduce film waste and labor costs, and increase overall packaging efficiency.
+Rolls of machine stretch film can weigh over 100 pounds and range from 20" to 80" in width.
+Stretch wrappers are recommended if you are wrapping more than 15 loads per day as they help reduce film waste and labor costs and increase overall packaging efficiency.

 Shrink Wrap